Building the Resume

 - List as many projects as you choose and include those that demonstrate a variety of relevant skills and qualifications.

-- Develop bullet point accomplishment statements just like you would write for the Experience section.
+- Develop bullet point accomplishment statements just as in the Experience section.

 - Examples of Project statements.